danielraffel/ghost-dev-install-macos/README.md

 # 🧑‍💻 Ghost Local Development on macOS

-This guide helps you set up a fully disposable, version-controlled [Ghost local development environment](https://ghost.org/docs/install/local/) on macOS using:
+This guide helps you set up a [Ghost local development environment](https://ghost.org/docs/install/local/) on macOS with minimal global dependencies, so it’s easy to maintain — and just as easy to delete without leaving anything behind.

+It includes:
-- Node.js **v20** is installed via [`nvm`](https://github.com/nvm-sh/nvm), matching the [recommended version](https://ghost.org/docs/faq/node-versions/) for Ghost at the time of publishing.
+	•	Node.js **v20** installed via [`nvm`](https://github.com/nvm-sh/nvm), matching the [recommended version](https://ghost.org/docs/faq/node-versions/) for Ghost at the time of publishing.
-- Local-only installs of `ghost-cli`, `yarn`, and optionally `gscan`
+	•	Local installs of `yarn` and `gscan`, avoiding global clutter
-- Auto-managed Node versions via `.nvmrc`
+	•	Auto-managed Node versions via `.nvmrc`
-- Theme development with GitHub integration
+	•	Theme development with GitHub integration
-- A cleanup-friendly structure — delete the folder, and it's gone!
+	•	A cleanup-friendly setup — just delete the project folder to remove everything

 ---

 ## 🧰 Prerequisites